SmithWillSuffice/ohanga-pai/content/blog/93_full_spectrum_dominance.md

 {{<political_spectra_a>}}

-OK, but if you insist on a one-dimensional curve for a cartoon, then at least be minimally creative and been it a little.
+OK, but if you insist on a one-dimensional curve for a cartoon, then at least be minimally creative and bend it a little.

 We can go Triangle spectrum.